dhis2/design-system/atoms/radio.md

 Do not use a radio button if only a single option is available, use a [checkbox](checkbox.md) here instead.

+### Sizes

+Radio buttons are available in Regular and Dense sizes.
+Regular size is usually used in forms and whenever radio buttons are used standalone.
+Dense size radio buttons are used inside other complex components, not as main elements of a UI.

 ## Examples in use

 ![](../images/radio-example.jpg)